As the 9th largest hotel in Las Vegas, with 3,626 rooms and suites, the Flamingo Hotel and Casino has plenty of need for parking spaces.

 Getting out, is pretty quick and easy.
 At the parking garage exit, three quick right hand turns will get you on Flamingo Road.
 From there it’s a short drive to either the Strip or the I-15 entrance ramps.

 As some people have pointed out, you can access the Flamingo’s parking area directly from the Strip.
 This is true, but I strongly recommend against it.
 Making a right hand turn when pedestrians are present can be impossible on the Strip.
-The crowds of walkers aren’t interested in you getting to your parking spot quickly, and you could be idling there for a while, waiting for a break in the pedestrians.
+The crowds of walkers aren’t interested in you getting to your parking spot quickly, and you could be idling there for a while, waiting for a break in the long stream of pedestrians.

 Instead, save the time and headache by going on Flamingo Road to use the Linq Lane parking access road.